leilafarsani/cues/README.md

 I created a file called .env for environment variables inside of which I can store secure keys

 #### Before starting building my app
 I compiled a list of assets icons and styles this project will use, to make the development of the parts that really matter in this app easier.
+For this I updated the tailwind.config.js file, provided a CSS file named globals.css